danieljrmay/backdrop-rpm/README.md

 | `httpd_can_network_connect` | `on`  |

-The `%postun`scriptlet of the RPM removes the above SELinux context file types from the policy but is does not revert the values of the SELinux booleans `httpd_can_sendmail` and `httpd_can_network_connect` as this might break other applications.
+The `%postun`scriptlet of the RPM removes the above SELinux context file types from the policy.
+However, it does not revert the values of the SELinux booleans `httpd_can_sendmail` and `httpd_can_network_connect` as this might break other applications.